 Cuttings can also be stated as forms of asexual reproduction in plants.
 There are countless plants grown by the means of cutting such as roses, grapes, sugarcane, bananas, and cactus, etc. For example, rose plants are propagated by obtaining a cutting from their stems.
 The lower part of the cutting is then buried in moist soil.
 After a few days, it grows into a new rose plant.

 Layering is the second method in artificial propagation.
-The layering method is when the brach of a plant is pulled towards the ground and a part of it is covered with moist soil.
+The layering method is when the branch of a plant is pulled towards the ground and a part of it is covered with moist soil.
 This leaves a tip of the branch exposed above the ground.
 After a period of time, new roots will grow from the part of the branch which was buried within the soil.
 The branch connecting the new plant with the parent plant is then cut off.
 When this occurs, the new plant can grow on their own into becoming mature plants.

 There is also the term ‘natural layering’.
 Natural layering occurs when the plants which are propagated by the layering method, form runners.
 Runners are horizontally soft stems stretching above the ground.
 When these runners touch the ground, new plants will grow there.
 Therefore more plants will grow naturally.